50+ Strains: Why We Supply

 The current Bacillus strain renaissance

-I find a lot of companies struggle when they grow too many Bacillus strains as it increases their odds of contamination.
-They would prefer to run the same strain over and over again, so if there is a tad bit of contamination, it will be the same strain.
+I find a lot of companies struggle when they grow too many Bacillus strains as it increases the odds of foreign growth.
+They would prefer to run the same strain over and over again, so if there is foreign growth, it will be the same strain.
 With our quality standards and certifications, we don’t have the luxury of thinking that way.
 For us, every batch must be run clean from start to finish.
 We have gotten amazingly good at running clean, regardless of the previous strain.
 We are using this to our benefit and it has become our competitive advantage.
 Bring us your strain: we can grow it clean.
 We DNA verify everything we do, and we are proud of the quality of our output.
 It also allows us to grow a lot of different strains within a year.

 In summary, our multiple strain products, the Bacillus renaissance, and competitive advantage are the main reasons we are becoming a company that produces 50+ strains per year.
 While a different mindset from most, we believe we can use this philosophy to best help more customers.